We tried Kashi's new keto-friendly cereal, and here's what we think

 The keto diet is one of the most popular — yet difficult to adhere to — diets to garner our collective attention in the past few years.
-As always, with a new diet, there are some foods that are off limits, and sugary cereal seems to always be one of them.
+As always with a new diet, there are some foods that are off-limits, and sugary cereal seems to always be one of them.

-Enter Kashi, the cereal brand you may know for its wide array of whole grain, low-sugar cereals and snack bars.
+Enter Kashi, the cereal brand you may know for its wide array of whole-grain, low-sugar cereals and snack bars.
 With its new Kashi Go Keto cereal, the Kellogg’s-owned brand is launching its first offering for people following a ketogenic diet.
 The cereal is also targeted at people looking to reduce their sugar and carbohydrate intake.

 I was eager to try the two appealing-sounding flavors, Kashi Go Keto Cinnamon Vanilla Cereal and Kashi Go Keto Dark Cocoa Cereal, and taste-wise, they did not disappoint.